WasmEdge/docs/docs/develop/rust/wasinn/openvino.md

 ## More Examples

-There are also an example that [using OpenVINO to do road segmentation ADAS](https://github.com/second-state/WasmEdge-WASINN-examples/tree/master/openvino-road-segmentation-adas/rust).
+There is also an example that [using OpenVINO to do road segmentation ADAS](https://github.com/second-state/WasmEdge-WASINN-examples/tree/master/openvino-road-segmentation-adas/rust).
 Welcome to give it a try.
 You are also welcome to contribute your own examples.